yijingLim/BrickBreaker/README.md

   - Remove uneccessary classes
     - SetSpeed is removed as setSpeedX and setSpeedY is sufficient
     - RadiusA and radiusB is converted to radius only as the radius of ball is the same
+  - Factory Method Design
+     - Brick Factory is created using a getbricktype method.
+When a new brick class is created, it will refer to brickfactory class to get the type
+  - Enumerator special class called ImpactedDirection is created
+     -  This enum class is used in brickcontroller class that help to store the constant direction of the brick
-  - Junit testing
+- Junit testing on some classes
+   - Classes that has been tested are ball, brick, player, sorthighscore and wall class in the Test folder
+   - For example, to test the functionality of impact in wall class
 - Build Files (Maven) is added

 ## Addition
  - Instruction Page
     - An instruction page is introduce from the home menu to give guidelines on how to play the game.
     - An intruction button is added in the home menu page.
-    - The instruction menu consists of start button that can set user to start playing the ggame
+    - The instruction menu consists of start button that can set user to start playing the game
  - A Level bar on the game
     - To display the levels, remaining brick and ball count is located as the bottom of the wall for easy user interface for user.
  - A Pause button is introduced to the system and hence the user able to access to pause menu using both escape key and button.